torognes/inf9380/cloud/elasticluster_part1.md

 ```
 Open the file and enter your NREC username and password which you find in Google drive, under the cloud folder.

+Then source the file to export the variables:

 ```
 source keystone.sh